Saturday, April 13, 2013

 I've collected some quotes about great ideas that have never been tried.
 None of the quotes was about the patent system but all of them could have been.
 Click here for the powerpoint or just enjoy the individual screen shots:

-I had used the quotes in some recent talks (Oregon Patent Bar 2012, slide 12; Stanford faculty lunch half-talk, slide 22).
+I had used the quotes in some recent talks (Oregon Patent Bar 2012, slide 12; and Stanford faculty lunch half-talk, slide 22).
 Today Greg Aharonian's newsletter inspired me to put the quotes together in a separate document and post them here.
 Greg wrote about the Federal Reserve economists who are proposing abolition of the patent system.
 They undoubtedly did it to get attention, and will succeed, and to avoid the real work of determining how to help the economy in ways the Federal Reserve can accomplish.[n1]
 Like too many employees at _____ [fill in the name of your current employer or other appropriate entity], these economists may have forgotten why they were hired.
 Or maybe they never knew.

 [n1] A Constitutional amendment would be required to abolish patents [see Art.
 I, sec.
 8, cl.
 8], and under the Constitution neither the power to propose amendments nor to ratify them is given to the Federal Reserve [see Art.
 V].)